You may have heard that you should take a day or two off between strength training sessions to allow your muscles to recuperate.

 If you’ve been inactive for a long, start with quick, low-intensity exercises.
 You may lengthen but not intensify your workouts as your endurance increases.

-You may gradually increase the intensity of your cardio exercise after you’ve become acclimated to lengthier sessions.
+You may gradually increase the intensity of your cardio exercise after acclimating to lengthier sessions.

 Consider the following safety advice as well: